 While a background in fund accountancy promises a long list of job prospects, we should point out that non-profit and government positions come with a strict set of standards.

 Several nationally-recognized organizations offer certification credentials in fund accounting.
 Here are a couple of examples:

 Salary and Career Outlook

-It's safe to say; there's no shortage of places for fund accountants to work.
-On the nonprofit side, you're looking at arts foundations, charities, hospitals, and universities.
+It's safe to say; there's no shortage of places for you to find work.
+On the non-profit side, you're looking at arts foundations, charities, hospitals, and universities.

 On the government side, you're looking at possibilities in the federal, state, and local governments.
 Government accountants may manage tax revenue, public service funding, and administrative funds.